What are Opossums?

 Opossum vs. Possum

-If you suspect an opossum infestation in your home, contact a PMi Licensed Pest Professional to conduct an inspection and work with you to develop an opossum treatment plan.
+If you suspect an infestation in your home, contact a PMi Licensed Pest Professional to conduct an inspection and work with you to develop a treatment plan.
 Opossum removal techniques such as traps and fencing may be used.
-PMi can also provide more helpful opossum facts that can help prevent future infestations.
+PMi can also provide helpful recommendations that can help prevent future opossum activity around your home.

-Opossums will seek out existing structures such as garages, hollow logs, tree cavities, brush piles or burrows of other animals when looking for a home.
+These marsupials will seek out existing structures such as garages, hollow logs, tree cavities, brush piles or burrows of other animals when looking for a home.
 They prefer environments near streams or swamps but can also live in diverse areas, ranging from arid to moist, wooded to open fields.
-Opossums prefer a home with proximity to food and water.
+They prefer a home with close proximity to food and water.

-Opossums sometimes den in attics and garages where they may construct a messy nest.
+They will sometimes den in attics and garages where they may construct a messy nest.
 They can also tear ductwork or insulation if they gain access to the interior of a household.
 When digging for food, they can also damage lawns.
-In fact, opossums can destroy poultry, game birds and their nests.
-When startled, opossums can bare their sharp teeth and hiss.
-In rare cases, opossums may bite if they feel threatened.
+In fact, they can injure poultry and game birds, and damage their nests.
+When startled, they sometimes bare their sharp teeth and hiss.
+In rare cases, they may bite if they feel threatened.

-Although the lifestyle habits of opossums make them seem like prime hosts for rabies, they rarely contract the disease and are even less likely to transmit it.
-However, opossums can carry a slew of other diseases, such as leptospirosis, tularemia and tuberculosis to name a few.
+Although the lifestyle habits make them seem like prime hosts for rabies, they rarely contract the disease and are even less likely to transmit it.
+However, they can carry a variety of other diseases, such as leptospirosis, tularemia and tuberculosis to name a few.
 They may also become infested with fleas and mites, especially in urban areas.